 Reasons Not to Buy a Stock #2: Choppy Small Waves Higher

 I’m not a fan of holding through a lot of pullbacks.
 I like being in for quick bursts to the upside and then getting out.
-Holding through one pullback or a bit of sideways movement is bound ot happen on many trades, but I want my 20%+ gains relatively quickly.
+Holding through a pullback or a bit of sideways movement is bound to happen on some trades, but I want my 20%+ gains relatively quickly.

 Choppy small price waves don’t usually produce quick gains.

 For example, check out the chart below.
-At a glance, it actually looks great.
+At a glance, it looks great.
 A steady climber…great for an investor…not for me, despite the impressive overall gains.

 I don’t hold swing trades through earnings, so I need my burst of momentum to occur between earnings.
 I can get in after, but I am not holding trades when earnings comes out.

-Looking at price patterns in the past, loosely based on patterns I may consider trading, the stock tends to only rise a 5% to 12% before leveling off, pulling back, or an earnings announcement.
+Looking at price patterns in the past, loosely based on patterns I may consider trading, the stock tends to only rise 5% to 12% before leveling off, pulling back, or an earnings announcement.
 Unless I have absolutely nothing else to trade, I would way rather trade stocks that tend to jump 20% or 30%+ and then level off, compared to a stock that only moves 10% at a time.
 That said, if I get a trade with a small stop loss, such as 2% or 3%, then even 10% upside is a great reward:risk.

 Nothing wrong with this stock, it just doesn’t suit my style.
 Too choppy.
 It just kind of grinds higher.

 So I stay away.
 I can find much better bang for my swing trading dollars someplace else.

 If a stock like this is moving in a trend channel, and I can get in near lows as the price transitions higher, then maybe I would trade something like this.
 Yet the swings to the upside still have to be big enough (or very quick if under 15%) for it to be worth my while.

 Reasons Not to Buy a Stock #3: Low Reward/Risk Based on Typical Price Moves